earlbellinger/mesa-summer-school-2022/source/maxilab.rst

    sure to enter logarithmic values, and use 3 decimal places**.
 Note that you may wish to turn off the writing of profile files, and depending on your mass and metallicity, you may need to alter the pre-existing stopping conditions of the inlist.
+You may also wish to only begin computing the oscillations when nearing the end of the main sequence, for example by adding logic like ``if (s%xa(1,s%nz) < 0.01) then ...``.

 .. admonition:: *Optional* Exercise